 The National Weather Service says severe thunderstorms will bring damaging winds, hail, and the possibility of tornadoes this afternoon.

+Forecasters expect rain and strong winds tonight, along with thunderstorms in the early part of the evening.
 Bitter cold will follow, with temperatures dropping into the low 30s overnight.

 Forecasters warn about line of storms, tornadoes

-The National Weather Service that warned a line of severe storms with damaging winds would cross much of the Eastern U.S. After firing up Sunday, the storms were crossing the Mississippi, Tennessee and Ohio valleys.
+The National Weather Service warned that a line of severe storms with damaging winds would cross much of the eastern U.S. After firing up Sunday, the storms were crossing the Mississippi, Tennessee and Ohio valleys.

 The storm threat was expected to enter the Appalachians, then move toward the East Coast, where “severe thunderstorms with widespread damaging winds and several tornadoes” were expected, the service said.